It’s worth the trip!

 There are no public campsites on the island.
 There are Maine Island Trail Association campsites on and around Swan’s Island.
 These are pack-in, pack-out campsites (no facilities) that will accommodate one or two small tents.
 Contact Maine Island Trail Association for more information.
 Campfires are allowed only with permission from the fire chief.
 In the summertime, campfires usually are not permitted.

 The island’s general store, The Island Market & Supply (TIMS) is open year round.
-During summer months TIMS offers a substantial takeout menu, and outside tables are available.
-A more limited takeout selection is offered year around.
+TIMS offers a limited takeout selection year round.
+Outside tables are available in the summer.
 The address is 40 North Road.
 It is on the left, just past the Methodist church.
 Proprietors, Brian and Kathy Krafjack, 207-526-4043

 During the summer months there are frequent pot lucks and church suppers, pancake breakfasts at the Oddfellows Hall, an annual lobster dinner at the Atlantic Fire House, etc. Check the bulletin board at the Town Office.